gdeepak884/task_management_apis/README.md

 ## Set up:

 1. Clone the repository
+2. rename the `.env.example` file to `.env`
-2. Run `composer install`
+3. Run `composer install`
-3. Run `php artisan key:generate`
+4. Run `php artisan key:generate`
-4. Run `php artisan migrate` to create the database tables, select yes when prompted if database is not created manually
+5. Run `php artisan migrate` to create the database tables, select yes when prompted if database is not created manually
-5. Run `php artisan db:seed --class=UserSeeder` to seed the database with a user
+6. Run `php artisan db:seed --class=UserSeeder` to seed the database with a user
-6. Run `php artisan serve` to start the server on `http://127.0.0.1:8000`
+7. Run `php artisan serve` to start the server on `http://127.0.0.1:8000`
-7. Use the postman collection to test the endpoints
+8. Use the postman collection to test the endpoints

 ## Endpoints: